ChaosDynamix/Arcadia/index.md

 search_exclude  : !!bool true
 ---

-Andromeda is one of the many guides to install and configure Arch Linux.
+Arcadia is one of the many guides to install and configure Arch Linux.
 {: .fs-8}

 ---